Synthesis of Robust Optimal Strategies in Weighted Timed Games: Introduction

 Our contributions are as follows: first, regarding the qualitative setting, we close the case of existential robust reachability in two-player timed games for the conservative semantics, and show that this problem is \EXP-complete.
 To do so, we introduce a construction which allows us to reduce the problem to the excessive semantics solved in~\cite{BouyerMarkeySankur-15}.
 As a corollary, we deduce an upper bound on the length of paths to the target.

 Then, we turn to the quantitative setting and show that for the class of divergent \WTG{s} (one of the largest classes of \WTG{s} for which the decidability of the value problem is known), the robust value problem is decidable.
-We proceed as~follows. \begin{enumerate} \item We characterize the robust value for a fixed perturbation as the fixpoint of some operator. \item We show that for acyclic \WTG{s}, this fixpoint can be obtained as a finite iteration of this operator, which we decompose using four simpler operators. \item We introduce a symbolic parametric approach for the computation of this operator, for arbitrarily small values of the perturbation.
+We proceed as~follows: \begin{enumerate} \item We characterize the robust value for a fixed perturbation as the fixpoint of some operator. \item We show that for acyclic \WTG{s}, this fixpoint can be obtained as a finite iteration of this operator, which we decompose using four simpler operators. \item We introduce a symbolic parametric approach for the computation of this operator, for arbitrarily small values of the perturbation.
 This requires carefully combining the representation of value functions using piecewise affine functions introduced in~\cite{AlurBernadskyMadhusudan-04} with the notion of shrunk DBMs, used in~\cite{SankurBM-11} to analyse robustness issues in timed automata.
-This yields the decidability of the robust value problem for the class of acyclic \WTG. \item By combining this with the upper bound deduced from the qualitative analysis, we show the decidability of the robust value problem for the whole class of divergent \WTG{s}. \end{enumerate}
+This yields the decidability of the robust value problem for the class of acyclic \WTG{s}. \item By combining this with the upper bound deduced from the qualitative analysis, we show the decidability of the robust value problem for the whole class of divergent \WTG{s}. \end{enumerate}

-As other related work, apart from \WTG{s}, energy timed automata have also considered to synthesise real-time systems.
-Intuitively, this model can be understood as weighted timed automata extended with an energy variable.
-Hence, it is thus a one-player setting, and the problems considered often concern infinite runs.
-Robustness of the synthesized strategies has for instance been tackled in~\cite{BacciBFLMR21}.
-Yet another approach has been followed in~\cite{LarsenLTW14} in which the authors consider the formalism of interfaces, that they lift to the real-time setting, and in which they incorporate robustness aspects.
-However, they only address the fixed-parameter case.

-This article is organized as follows.
 In Section~\ref{sec:prelim}, we introduce \WTG{s}, under the prism of robustness.
 We describe in Section~\ref{sec:value-val} the robustness problems we consider, present our contributions for qualitative ones, and state that we can solve the quantitative one for acyclic \WTG{s}.
-Subsequent sections~\ref{sec:valIt-robust-sem-F}, \ref{sec:encoding} and~\ref{sec:rob-valIt_robust-sem-op} detail how to prove this result, following steps \textsf{1.-3.} described above.
+Sections~\ref{sec:valIt-robust-sem-F} and \ref{sec:encoding} detail how to prove this result, following steps \textsf{1.-3.} described above.
 Last, Section~\ref{sec:divergent} extends this positive result to the class of divergent WTG{s}.
+Omitted proofs can be found in the Appendix.